Description:

 Study Drug Administration:

-If participant takes part in this study, they will take ibrutinib by mouth 1 time each day
+If you take part in this study, you will take ibrutinib by mouth 1 time each day for up to 3

-for up to 3 years.
-Participant must swallow the capsules whole with a glass (about 8 ounces)
+years.
+You must swallow the capsules whole with a glass (about 8 ounces) of water.
+Do not

-ibrutinib at the same time every day.
+open, break, or chew the capsules.
+You should take ibrutinib at the same time every day.

-for a missed dose.
+on the same day to make up for a missed dose.

-empty study drug containers with them to each visit.
+containers with you to each visit.

 Study Visits: